cdl-geneseo/geneseo-dictionary/B/Bite.md

 # Bite

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bite

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 VB: To be awful; &quot;This assignment really bites.
 It's so hard.&quot; F92 VB- 42% of the students surveyed identified this as an unfortunate circumstance.
 S99